 Or, at least, it used to be.
 Now that I-70 cuts through the Swell, the secret is out.
 The San Rafael Swell is a large geologic feature located in south-central Utah, west of Green River, Utah.
 Approximately 40 miles by 75 miles (64 km by 121 km), the Swell is a giant dome-shaped anticline of sandstone, shale, and limestone that was pushed up during the Laramide Orogeny 60-40 million years ago, about the same time the Rocky Mountains and area monoclines were created.

-A rancher, referring to the crack in San Rafael Reef where I-70 passes through it (1st banner photo), said that before the blasting opened it up for the highway he could
+A rancher, referring to the crack in San Rafael Reef where I-70 passes through it (pop up photo), said that before the blasting opened it up for the highway he could

 stand in that slot canyon and touch both walls by extending my arms.